sandangel/nixos-config/README.md

-# NixOS System Configurations
+# Nix on Fedora SilverBlue Configurations

-This repository contains my NixOS system configurations.
+This repository contains my Fedora SilverBlue configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix, so I want to apologize to anyone trying to look for something "easy".
-I've tried to use very simple Nix practices wherever possible, but if you wish to copy from this, you'll have to learn the basics of Nix, NixOS, etc.
+I've tried to use very simple Nix practices wherever possible, but if you wish to copy from this, you'll have to learn the basics of Nix, etc.

-I don't claim to be an expert at Nix or NixOS, so there are certainly improvements that could be made!
+I don't claim to be an expert at Nix, so there are certainly improvements that could be made!
 Feel free to suggest them, but please don't be offended if I don't integrate them, I value having my config work over having it be optimal.

 ## How I Work

-I like to use macOS as the host OS and NixOS within a VM as my primary development environment.
+I like to use macOS as the host OS and Fedora SilverBlue within a VM as my primary development environment.
 I use the graphical applications on the host (browser, calendars, mail app, iMessage, etc.) but I do almost everything dev-related in the VM (editor, compilation, databases, etc.).